Building an AI-based browser phone extension

 1 | async function getActiveTab() { |

-We only used the simple API document.body.innerText.
-A more complete extraction should consider content visibility, iframe content, and many other factors.
-Due to space limitations, we won’t elaborate further here.
+This example only uses the simple document.body.innerText API.
+A production extractor should consider content visibility, iframe content, shadow DOM, dynamic loading, and other factors.
+Due to space limitations, we will not elaborate further here.

 Next, we will submit the extracted content to the OpenAI API to extract contact information: